Zuehlke/robo-challenge/challenges/sumo/README.md

-# Zühlke RoboChallenge
+# Zühlke RoboChallenge (Sumo)
-This is the official repository for the Zühlke RoboChallenge.
+This is the official repository for the Zühlke Sumo RoboChallenge.
 You can find more information about the event and registration (students only) on our homepage.

 - 4/5.
 Nov 2016, Bern (Switzerland), https://www.zuehlke.com/ch/de/robochallenge/ (Information is only available in German)

 ## The Challenge

-You find detailed information regarding the challenge [here](challenges/sumo.md).
+You find detailed information regarding the challenge [here](sumo.md).

 ## Quickstart